We are a small team of young people, with different backgrounds, but same passion for solving problems in new ways.

 Evaluating performance of Kalray 256 and 1024 core systems on huge datasets

-Custom software development for DELL Statistica Enterprise for big data applications.
+Custom software development for TIBCO Statistica Enterprise for big data applications.

 A client-server system, monitoring in real time the staff entry/edit data performance